“Who knew that rheumatology patients would be right in the middle of the COVID-19 crisis?”

 HCQ is the cornerstone therapy for systemic lupus erythematosus (SLE).
 It’s also used for other rheumatic diseases, including cutaneous lupus, rheumatoid arthritis and Sjogren’s syndrome.
 The COVID-19 outbreak, and resulting HCQ shortages, have created new challenges for rheumatologists and their patients.

-Last week, the American College of Rheumatology (ACR) released clinical guidance to assist rheumatology providers in managing adult rheumatic disease patients during this pandemic.
-Ellen M. Gravallese, MD, president of the ACR and chief of the Brigham’s Division of Rheumatology, Inflammation and Immunity, convened and serves on the task force that prepared the guidance document.
+The American College of Rheumatology (ACR) released clinical guidance to assist rheumatology providers in managing adult rheumatic disease patients during this pandemic.
+Ellen M. Gravallese, MD, immediate past ACR president and chief of the Brigham’s Division of Rheumatology, Inflammation and Immunity, convened and serves on the task force that prepared the guidance document.
 Given her expertise in lupus, Dr. Costenbader serves on the task force as well.

 Two other Brigham clinicians are also on the ACR COVID-19 Clinical Guidance Task Force, which is comprised of 10 rheumatologists and four infectious disease specialists:

 - Rheumatologist Michael E. Weinblatt, MD, an expert in biologic and non-biologic therapies for rheumatic disease